esphome/esphome-docs/cookbook/lvgl.rst

               text_align: right
               text_color: 0xFFFFFF

+Of note:

-Two notable things here, the widget starts *hidden* at boot, and it's only shown when triggered by connection with the API, and alignment of the widget: since the *align* option is given, the *x* and *y* options are used to position the widget relative to the calculated position.
+- The widget starts *hidden* at boot and it's only shown when triggered by connection with the API.
+- Alignment of the widget: since the *align* option is given, the *x* and *y* options are used to position the widget relative to the calculated position.

 .. _lvgl-cook-titlebar: